 - Overall quality

-If you are considering buying a mobile home, that is a structure that was build prior to 1976, keep in mind that it may not contain all of the safety and efficiency features of a manufactured home.
+If you are considering buying a mobile home, that is a home that was build prior to 1976, keep in mind that it may not contain all of the safety and efficiency features of a manufactured home.

-What Mobile and Manufactured homes have in common is they are both built on a permanent chassis and have wheels for transport, which are detached when the home reaches its location.
+What mobile and manufactured homes have in common is they are both built on a permanent chassis and have wheels for transport, which are detached when the home reaches its location.
 It’s possible to move the home elsewhere, but the area must be zoned for that particular home structure type.
 See a list of all mobile and manufactured homes in the county here.
 Note: in this document, ROP, or resident owned park applies to both subdivided parks and co-op owned parks.